A person Writing With a Pen

 1. Go Through the SHL Verbal Reasoning Test Guidelines

-Before your upcoming SHL verbal test, all candidates should go over the test guidelines and the rules of the assessment.
+Before your upcoming SHL verbal test, all candidates should go over the test guidelines and the rules of the exam.
 The test guidelines will give you a better insight into what type of questions you can see in the assessment.
-These guidelines might also include more information on the passing score for your specific assessment.
+These guidelines might also include more information on the passing score for your specific SHL test.

 2. Complete Practice Tests